 Whether or not to borrow Federal Direct Loan(s) and how much to borrow are among the most important decisions you will make while attending Purdue University North Central (PNC).
 The PNC Financial Aid Office encourages you to make an informed decision about accepting a student loan.
 It’s important to understand that a loan is a legal obligation that you will be responsible for repaying with interest.
 Before deciding to accept your Federal Direct Stafford Loan or Federal Perkins Loan use the available Financial Aid Calculators to help you understand how much you can afford to borrow and to estimate your student loan payments.
 There are also calculators to assist you with developing a budget, reconciling your bank account records and learning the value of saving.
 Make smart borrowing choices by doing the following:

-- Keep track of your borrowing history by using the National Student Loan Data System (NSLDS).
+- Keep track of your loan borrowing history (the total amount of federal student loans you have borrowed) by using the National Student Loan Data System (NSLDS).
 Use the U.S. Department of Education’s Repayment Estimator to calculate your monthly loan payments.

 - Research starting salaries in your field.
 Talk to Career Development or graduates in your field of study to get an idea of how much you are likely to earn after graduation.